kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

  * pods that tolerate the taint with a specified `tolerationSeconds` remain bound for the specified amount of time

-In addition, Kubernetes 1.6 introduced alpha support for representing node problems.
-In other words, the node controller automatically taints a node when certain condition is true.
+The node controller automatically taints a Node when certain conditions are true.
 The following taints are built in:

  * `node.kubernetes.io/not-ready`: Node is not ready.
 This corresponds to the NodeCondition `Ready` being "`False`".